microsoft/azureml-ops-accelerator/2-DeployAMLOps/README.md

 Infrastructure Deployment

-This section provides design patterns, technology choice considerations and reference implementation templates for MLOps.
+This section provides reference implementation templates (ARM, Terraform etc) for infrastructure provisioning for ML Ops with AML